AnthonyMaret/project13/README.md

 -  Answer: Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
+- Answer: Filebeat:
+- Answer: Metricbeat:

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: